Fine-Tuning Masked Diffusion for Provable Self-Correction: Conclusion

 \section{Conclusion}

 \textbf{Discussion on experimental results.} MDMs model per-position unmasking posteriors rather than the joint distribution over positions.
-Consequently, with few-step inference, they are prone to dependency errors across positions~\citep{liu2024discrete,xu2024energy}, which creates a natural opportunity for our self-correction mechanism to detect erroneous predictions.
-We confirm this empirically: methods that incorporate remasking outperform vanilla MDM inference as the number of sampling steps decreases (Figure~\ref{fig:mauve-and-gen-ppl-plot}, Table~\ref{tab:llada}).
-In particular, PRISM achieves larger gains than baselines by learning per-token quality.
-However, as the number of sampling steps increases, partially unmasked sequences contain fewer errors, leaving less headroom for the self-correction.
-For the scaling-up experiments in Section~\ref{sec:llada}, although we fine-tune LLaDA-8B-Instruct on only 0.1M dataset pairs and evaluate it on MBPP, we expect that a more generalized model could be obtained by constructing a richer and more diverse dataset, given sufficient compute.
+Consequently, with few-step inference, they are prone to dependency errors across positions~\citep{liu2024discrete,xu2024energy,kang2025parallelbench}, which creates a natural opportunity for our self-correction mechanism to detect erroneous predictions.
+Indeed, the performance gap between PRISM and the vanilla inference increases as the number of sampling steps decreases (Figure~\ref{fig:mauve-and-gen-ppl-plot}, Table~\ref{tab:llada}).

 \textbf{Outlook.} We introduced PRISM, a plug-and-play fine-tuning framework that equips pretrained MDMs with self-correction ability, addressing prevalent limitations of prior work.
 PRISM operates under a theoretically grounded fine-tuning loss and shows efficiency across multiple domains and scales.